zhaofeng-shu33/principal_sequence_of_partition/example/README.md

 # Example program to use psp library in C++
-After installation of the library on unix system, you can compile and run the example.
+After installation of the library on UNIX system, you can compile and run the example.
 ```shell
 g++ -std=c++11 example.cpp -lpsp -o example
 ```